karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

     $ npm install @material-ui/core
     $ npm install react-icons

-Before we start creating components, we need to update App.css to use CSS Flexbox to format our page:
+Before we start creating components, we need to update `App.css` to use CSS Flexbox to format our page:

-<iframe src="https://medium.com/media/15657186c97ac1aa83f9eb72f45726e9" frameborder=0></iframe>
+`gist:karenying/1d2f22d1a00e7f7922dcb47e9736bf4c/app-css`

 Yay let’s write some React components!